 Community Service

-Community serviced hours must be performed solely by the student and may be performed in a wide-array of settings for example: (1) a non-profit organization, (2) a government agency, (2) a school, (3) a hospital, (4) a retirement organization or home, or (5) for a disabled or elderly individual in need of assistance.
+Community service hours must be performed solely by the student and may be performed in a wide array of settings for example: (1) a non-profit organization, (2) a government agency, (2) a school, (3) a hospital, (4) a retirement organization or home, or (5) for a disabled or elderly individual in need of assistance (must be pre-approved).
 Students may not receive community service credit for activities in which the student receives compensation such as money, gifts or other benefits for their service.
 Students may not receive community service credit for work on an individual’s political campaign or for volunteering in a relative’s business.
 The school must approve and verify that the student’s community service complies with these requirements.

 Defining Community Service